-If you received a copyright strike, you won’t be able to dispute the claim through the process described below.
+If you received a copyright strike, use the process outlined in our copyright strike basics, instead of the one described below.

-You can choose to dispute a Content ID claim if you believe the system somehow misidentified your video, or if you have all the rights to use that copyright-protected content.
+You can dispute a Content ID claim if you believe the system misidentified your video, or if you have all the rights to use that copyright-protected content.

-YouTube can’t help you determine whether you should dispute a claim, so you’ll probably want to seek your own legal advice if you’re still not sure what to do.
+Make sure you understand how fair use and the public domain work before you choose to dispute for either of those reasons.
+YouTube can’t help you determine whether you should dispute a claim.
+You may want to seek your own legal advice if you’re not sure what to do.

 How to dispute

-- Click the underlined link to the right of the video's Edit menu.
-This will take you to a page with information about what’s been claimed in your video and who claimed it.
+- Click on the © symbol next to the video with the claim you wish to dispute.
+This will take you to information about what’s been claimed in your video and who claimed it.

 After you submit your dispute, the copyright owner has 30 days to respond.
+During this time, the claim will be temporarily released.
 If they don’t respond within 30 days, their claim on your video will expire, and you don’t need to do anything.

 There are a few things that the copyright owner can do after you dispute:

-Take down your video: They can always choose to remove your video from YouTube, which means you’ll get a copyright strike on your account.
+- Take down your video: They can submit a copyright takedown request to remove your video from YouTube, which means you’ll get a copyright strike on your account.

-There may be other restrictions that affect your ability to appeal, such as the date of your appeal.
+There might be restrictions that affect your ability to appeal, such as the date of your appeal.
 You’ll also need to verify your account if you haven’t already done so.

-There are a few things that the copyright owner can do after you appeal:
+There are a few things the copyright owner can do after you appeal:

-Release the claim: If they agree with your dispute, they can choose to release their claim, and you don’t need to do anything.
+Release the claim: If the copyright owner agrees with your dispute, they can release their claim, and you don’t need to do anything.